Chapter 2. Software

 Each OpenStack service contains a functional group of Linux services and other components.
 For example, the glance-api and glance-registry Linux services, with a MariaDB database, implement the Image service.

-This section describes each of the OpenStack components in some detail:
+This section describes each of the OpenStack components:

 OpenStack Dashboard (horizon)